-While the lesions are on the skin, they may cause itching, as well as mild discomfort for the individual.
+While the lesions are on the skin, they may cause itching and mild discomfort for the individual.
 Sometimes the abnormal growth may be painful to touch.
 It is best to avoid touching them as far as possible to minimize the discomfort experienced.

 Treatment and prognosis of keratoacanthoma

-Other methods are also used, if surgical excision is not possible or is not appropriate for any specific patient.
+Other methods are also used if surgical excision is not possible or appropriate for any specific patient.
 In such cases, the keratoacanthoma can also be scraped off using a curette (a spoon-like surgical instrument).
-The patient will be given local anaesthesia before this procedure.
+The patient will be given local anesthesia before this procedure.
 The raw area will be cauterized, following which stitches will be applied so that the skin can heal evenly and rapidly.
 Regular dressing of the wound may be needed initially.

 Once the tumor is removed, the keratoacanthoma is considered cured as long as the dermatologist does not leave behind any of the core material.
 The neoplasm is unlikely to recur.
 The procedure will leave a scar on the skin.
 Should the lesion prove to be an SCC on biopsy, then additional treatment will be recommended by the dermatologist.

 Another treatment option for keratoacanthoma is radiation therapy.
-X-rays are used to cause irreparable damage to the DNA of the cells within the tumor so that the neoplastic cells are killed off.
+X-rays are used to cause irreparable damage to the cells' DNA within the tumor so that the neoplastic cells are killed off.
 Radiotherapy is not suitable for all skin tumors, as different cells vary in their sensitivity to radiation.
 This method is recommended for SCC.
 It is not used to treat keratoacanthomas.
-Podophyllin, methotrexate, topical 5-fluorouracil cream, and retinoid therapy are some other options for this tumor.
+Podophyllin, methotrexate, topical 5-fluorouracil cream and retinoid therapy are some other options for this tumor.